talibkateeb/El-Salvador-Financial-Study/README.md

 On September 7, 2021, El Salvador will be the first nation in the world to adopt Bitcoin as a legal tender.

-We chose  to study El Salvador because we’re very interested in how the Dollariation impacted its economy and what the Bitcoin adoption will bring to the country moving forward.
+We chose  to study El Salvador because we’re very interested in how the Dollarization impacted its economy and what the Bitcoin adoption will bring to the country moving forward.

 ___